 common cause variation and special cause variation.
 Common cause variation is completely random (i.e., the next data point’s specific value cannot be predicted).
 It is the natural variation of the process.
 Special cause variation is the nonrandom variation in the process.
 It is the result of an event, an action, or a series of events or actions.
 The nature and causes of special cause variation are different for every process.
 Short-term data is data that is collected from the process in subgroups.
 Each subgroup is collected over a short length of time to capture common cause variation only (i.e., data is not collected across different shifts because variation can exist from operator to operator).

 Thus, the subgroup consists of “like” things collected over a narrow time frame and is considered a “snapshot in time” of the process.
-For example, a process may use several raw material lots per shift.
+For example, a process may use several raw materials lots per shift.
 A representative short-term sample may consist of CTQ measurements within one lot.
 Long-term data is considered to contain both special and common causes of variation that are typically observed when all of the input variables have varied over their full range.
 To continue with the same example, long-term data would consist of several raw material lots measured across several short-term samples.

 Processes tend to exhibit more variation in the long term than in the short term.
 Long-term variability is made up of short-term variability and process drift.
 The shift from short term to long term can be quantified by taking both short-term and long-term samples.